-The Company and its fully owned subsidiaries, Mireka Homes (Pvt) Ltd and Realty Management Services (Pv) Ltd achieved acceptable operational and financial results during the year 2019.

-The Company Revenue of Rs 2.33Bn, was 2% higher than last year due mainly to higher rental rates maintained during the year.
-Further Mireka Group recorded a Revenue of Rs 6.1Bn compared to Rs 4.3Bn in 2018 due mainly to increased revenue recognized from Havelock City Phase 3 on completion and Phase 4 apartment sales.
-The Trading and Facility Management businesses contributed Rs 456Mn and Rs 46Mn to the Revenue and Operating

-Profit respectively.
-Consequently, the Group Revenue and Operating Profit excluding Fair Value Gain grew by 31% and 14% respectively.
+The Company and its fully owned subsidiaries, Mireka Homes (Pvt) Ltd, Realty Management Services (Pvt) Ltd and Overseas Realty Trading (Pvt) Ltd recorded below budgeted financial results for the Year 2020.
+The Company's Revenue of Rs 2.2Bn was 5% lower than the previous year due mainly to lower occupancy even though rental rates, which had been negotiated in prior years, actually increased by 3% during the year.
+Further, Mireka Group recognized a Revenue of Rs 2.1Bn compared to Rs 6.1Bn in 2019 due to lower sales from Havelock City Phase 3 and Phase 4 residential units.
+Trading and Property Management services also recorded a lower Revenue of Rs 333Mn for 2020 compared to Rs 456Mn for the previous year.
+As a result, the Group Revenue and Operating Profit, excluding Fair Value Loss, contracted by 46% and 49% respectively.